 |Mary Kempcke RN, OCN – Blair Clinic Coordinator

 “One of the things I want cancer patients to know about Oncology Associates is that we give the best care you can get,” says Mary Kempcke.
-Mary should know — as a breast cancer survivor herself who also nursed both parents through cancer, she has seen all sides of the disease, both professionally and personally.Mary, an RN since 1977, is a member of the Oncology Nursing Society and has been at OA since 2001.
+Mary should know — as a breast cancer survivor herself, who also nursed both parents through cancer, she has seen all sides of the disease, both professionally and personally.Mary, an RN since 1977, is a member of the Oncology Nursing Society and has been at OA since 2001.
 Her personal experience with cancer is a source of her strength and care-giving, as well as her sense of humor.
 She recounts the time when wearing a wig during her treatments she hosted a bridal shower.
-“I went to check on the lasagna,” she says, “I stuck my head on the oven and it melted the wig.
+“I went to check on the lasagna,” she says, “I stuck my head in the oven and it melted the wig.
 I had no idea!!”

 |Diane Konvalina RN, BSN, OCN

 This Omaha native finds inspiration and support with her family.
 In fact, it was in caring for ill family members that she discovered her true vocation.
 Married, with a son and daughter, Diane is busy outside the office at the stables or ringside where she is “manager, groomer extraordinaire, cheerleader, staff member and financier of my daughter’s ‘horse habit’.”
 For Diane, Oncology Associates is one more place for the idea of family to shine.